juanmiguelrl/breast-cancer-subtyping/README.md

 &emsp;&emsp;categorical: List with the categorical data of the dataframe.

 ### Train options in json (--t):
+This option execute the training of the classification model and the the testing and generates different logging metrics and confusion matrices if the corresponding options are activated by the user.
 dictionary called "ann":
 Compulsory:
 &emsp;balance_data : boolean, if true it balance the data taking randomly the same amount of samples of each clasify option (only compatible with dataframe option)